I recently joined the 5am club.

 Another example of significant activity can also be the moment that you submit your application for mortgage approval.
 You need to qualify for financing before you can purchase any properties.
 And mortgage pre-approval is the essential preliminary to normal operations.

 If a taxpayer simply joins a real estate investment club to see if real estate investing is suitable for them, the costs of memberships to join the club would not be deductible.
+Those who aren’t looking to join a club but rather invest independently may want to look into the 1031 exchange requirements to see if they’ll be able to get started with this instead.

 On the flip side, if a taxpayer joins the real estate investment club and is actively looking for a property so that he can apply the knowledge that he learns, he’s likely able to deduct the membership given that he’s actively looking for a property.